akagr/blog/_posts/2016-01-31-haskell-diary-1-recursion.md

 While I know enough about recursion and Haskell library functions to try and explain how and why this code works, I imagine it'd take a bit of time for me to come up with such solutions myself.
 Hopefully sooner than later.

-Let me know your thoughts over at [reddit thread](https://www.reddit.com/r/haskell/comments/43imla/haskell_diary_1_recursion/) for this post.
+Let me know your thoughts below or over at [reddit thread](https://www.reddit.com/r/haskell/comments/43imla/haskell_diary_1_recursion/) for this post.

 **Update 1**:
 As */u/twistier* pointed out over at reddit, a better definition of recursion would be *a value, which may or may not be a function, being self referential*.